RRCummins/Notes_and_Snippets/Swift_Bash_Git_Notes.md

 </code></pre>

-## The following is bach for initializing git, then commiting, and then pushing to a remote server
+## The bash for initializing git, then commiting, and then pushing to a remote server

 <pre><code>
 Ryans-MacBook-Pro:~ ryancummins$ cd /Users/ryancummins/Development/AppBrewery/GitTest